 “We all love stories because we are living, breathing protagonists within stories ourselves.
 The problem is, most of our stories are boring.
 When a pastor stands up and invites us into a terrific narrative, we migrate toward that leader and engage.
 We aren’t just telling stories from the pulpit, we are creating them and inviting people to step inside those stories.
 The living of a story, then, transforms our congregations.”

 3. Chris Brown: The Power of a Debt-Free Congregation

 As an executive pastor on staff at two large churches, Chris Brown has seen firsthand the impact of church members’ debt—and debt freedom—on church ministry.
-As part of Dave Ramsey’s team, Chris now speaks on the importance of biblical stewardship at churches and conferences nationwide.
+Chris now speaks on the importance of biblical stewardship and leadership at churches and conferences nationwide.

 “The average American can’t see beyond their next paycheck.
 They can’t see the needs of the church, problems in their marriage or with their kids, not even their own need for a deeper connection with Christ.
 Until we get serious about teaching them how to dig out of debt and live with margin and peace, we’ll continue to lead churches filled with just 10–20 percent of people fully engaged.
 Debt might be the number one thing holding churches back, but I like to look at it as the number one opportunity for ambitious, strong leaders to transform their churches.”

 4. Louie Giglio: Casting a Vision for Generosity

 Louie Giglio’s leadership reaches across multiple platforms.
 As an author, speaker, megachurch pastor and founder of the Passion Movement, Louie has cast a lot of vision over his lifetime.
 Here’s how he explains God’s view on generosity—and why it’s something to be celebrated, not avoided.